The headline Ignite 2019 identity and security announcements - straight from Orlando.

 There were so many announcements being made that it’s impossible to cover them all.
 We’ll be busy in the coming months delivering webinars and blogs and sharing these developments with you all.

-For more on what’s new from Ignite 2019, watch our tech update webinar where Dave Guest will be summing up all the key changes and improvements coming to Azure AD, AIP, MCAS and more.
+For more on what’s new to Microsoft 365, watch our tech update webinar where Dave Guest will be summing up all the key changes and improvements coming to Azure AD, AIP, MCAS and more.

 Simply request a free Vision Call.
 We can help you with solution ideas, technology education, best practice advice and more.Request Vision Call